ikhlestov/vision_networks/README.rst

 Already done
 ------------

-Default DenseNet(without bottleneck layers) `Densely Connected Convolutional Networks <https://arxiv.org/abs/1608.06993>`__ was implemented in TensorFlow.
+Two types of DenseNet(with and without bottleneck layers) `Densely Connected Convolutional Networks <https://arxiv.org/abs/1608.06993>`__ were implemented in TensorFlow.
 Now it can be run with Cifar10/Cifar100 datasets(with and without augmentation) with various numbers of layers/blocks, so you can check any architecture you want and validate results provided in the paper.
 There are also many `other implementations <https://github.com/liuzhuang13/DenseNet>`__ - they may be useful also.